Move & Flow at the Museum: Afro Fusion w/ Aziz Sani

 10:30 a.m.10:30

-Creative Community provides arts activities with a connection to local history and culture for adults and seniors, including those requiring accessibility on the second Tuesday of the month.
+Creative Community provides arts activities with a connection to local history and culture for adults and seniors, including those requiring accessibility.
+The program takes place the second Tuesday of the month.

 10:30–11:30 am | adults and seniors | registration not required | museum admission applies | free to members